davidsmakerworks/ai-artist/README.md

 - OpenAI GPT Image 1, Stability AI SDXL, Stability AI Stable Image, or Fal.ai to generate images
 - OpenAI GPT Chat Completion, Anthropic Claude, or OpenRouter (native SDK) to generate verses and daydream image prompts, and to choose the best verse from multiple options if the critic is enabled.
-Provider-specific API options (e.g. reasoning effort) are configurable per-provider in `config.json`.
+Each AI character role (artist, poet, critic, visionary, emotion_chip, raconteur, archivist) has its own independently configurable service, model, and provider-specific options in `config.json`.
 - OpenAI Whisper API to transcribe speech.
 - Azure Speech API to convert text to speech
 - Azure Blob Storage to store downloadable images